bvbohnen/X3_Customizer/Documentation.md

     - Call Set_Path to specify the X3 directory, along with some other path options.
 See documentation below for parameters.
     - Call a series of transform functions, as desired.

-  * The quickest way to set up a command script is to copy and edit the input_scripts/User_Transforms_Example.py file.
-Included in the repository is User_Transforms_Mine, the author's personal set of transforms, which can be checked for futher examples of how to use most transforms available.
+  * The quickest way to set up a command script is to copy and edit the input_scripts/Example_Transforms.py file.
+Included in the repository is Authors_Transforms, the author's personal set of transforms, which can be checked for futher examples of how to use most transforms available.

   * Transformed output files will be generated in an unpacked form in the x3 directories, or to a custom output direction set using Set_Path.
 Already existing files will be renamed, suffixing with '.x3c.bak', if they do not appear to have been created by the customizer on a prior run.
 A json log file will be written with information on which files were created or renamed.